Kirklees College

 Kirklees College is a further education college with two main centres in the towns of Dewsbury and Huddersfield in West Yorkshire, England.

 History

 The college was formed on 1 August 2008 after the Dewsbury College Dissolution order approved that the corporation of Dewsbury College be dissolved and all its property, rights and liabilities transferred to Huddersfield Technical College.
 On 1 August 2008 Huddersfield Technical College changed its name to Kirklees College.

+On 7 May 2026, A man from Huddersfield allegedly sent malicious emails—later identified as a hoax by West Yorkshire Police—sending the College to send all sites on precautionary lockdown at 10:30 AM.
+This was later lifted at 12:30 PM.

 Former colleges

 Part of Dewsbury College is the former Wheelwright Grammar School for Boys.
 It had around 450 boys in the 1960s and was administered by the County Borough of Dewsbury Education Committee.